Paulalbo/MindMate/README.md

 }
 ```

-- you can export your data with a simple button click as file `mind-mate-data-dd-mm-yyy-hh-mm` for example export on 5th November 2023 at 11:10 am will be named `mind-mate-data-05-11-2023-11-10` and import it again when you want to continue working ... or lived it saved in the browser.
+- you can export your data with a simple button click as file `mind-mate-data-dd-mm-yyy-hh-mm` for example export on 5th November 2023 at 11:10 am will be named `mind-mate-data-05-11-2023-11-10` and import it again when you want to continue working ... or let it saved in the browser.

 ## Future steps - upcoming changes